15+ Festive Christmas Mocktails To Try This Year

 • FRESH FRUIT.
 Try orange slices, pomegranate seeds, lemon slice, citrus wedges, or apples.
 Whatever plays up the flavor in your drink!

 • FRESH HERBS.
-Or, add a sprig of rosemary, some fresh mint, fresh basil, or a little thyme for a pop of color!
+Or, add a sprig of rosemary, some fresh mint leaves, fresh basil, or a little sprig of thyme for a pop of color!

 • SUGARED CRANBERRIES.
 This elegant garnish makes everything look prettier!
 Add a few right before serving, or add a few to a cocktail pick for a sophisticated finish.

 • SUGARED RIM.
-Dip the rim of the glass in some lemon or lime juice (or simple syrup!), then roll in coarse sugar.
+Dip the rim of your glass in some lemon or lime juice (or simple syrup!), then roll in coarse sugar.

 Leave a Reply